 Then your attorney will discuss the case with the other party’s attorney.
 The other attorney will emphasize the weaknesses of your case, while your attorney will emphasize the strengths.
 If all goes well, they will eventually agree on a number that is well within the range of settlements you authorized.
 If they cannot, you can choose to go to trial or you can try a different dispute resolution method.

-Mediation is essentially negotiation that is guided by a neutral third party mediator.
+Mediation is essentially negotiation that is guided by a neutral third-party mediator.
 The mediator’s only job is to help both parties reach a resolution, if possible, by helping explore all the issues and possible solutions.
-Though your attorney will attend a mediation with you, it is essential that all interested parties be present, so that decisions can be made right there at the mediation.
+Though your attorney will attend mediation with you, it is essential that all interested parties be present, so that decisions can be made right there at the mediation.

 Arbitration is a lot like an informal court, with a neutral third party reviewing all the evidence and arguments and making the decision on what the settlement should be.

 At Zimmet & Zimmet, we understand that the court can be daunting, and we explore all possibilities to resolve your civil case to your best advantage.
 If alternative dispute resolution methods aren’t successful, however, we have the experience to represent your case to the court and will do our best to persuade it to give you the compensation you deserve.
 Contact us today to see what we can do for you.